-Emily is a graduate of the University of Texas School of Law, where she was the Research Editor for the Texas Law Review, the Chief Articles Editor for the Texas Review of Law & Politics, and a member of the Capital Punishment Clinic.
+Emily is a graduate of the University of Texas School of law, where she served on the Editorial Board of the Texas Law Review and was a member of the Capital Punishment Clinic.
 Before attending law school, she graduated with honors, Phi Beta Kappa, from the University of Florida.
 In college, she earned a bronze medal from the United States Dressage Federation.

-Emily is a graduate of the University of Texas School of Law, where she was the Research Editor for the Texas Law Review, the Chief Articles Editor for the Texas Review of Law & Politics, and a member of the Capital Punishment Clinic.
+Emily is a graduate of the University of Texas School of law, where she served on the Editorial Board of the Texas Law Review and was a member of the Capital Punishment Clinic.
 Before attending law school, she graduated with honors, Phi Beta Kappa, from the University of Florida.
 In college, she earned a bronze medal from the United States Dressage Federation.

 EDUCATION